williamthistle/williamthistle.github.io/_pages/projects.md

 {% include base_path %}

-I am generally interested in developing and applying machine learning methods for the benefit of everyone.
-I also like building online resources that provide access to data in intuitive, programmatic ways.
-My previous work has focused primarily on molecular biology, particularly in the context of human health and disease, but I'm open (and excited!) to explore new avenues after I graduate with my PhD.
+I am generally interested in developing machine learning methods and applying them in impactful ways.
+I also enjoy building online resources that provide programmatic, intuitive access to data.
+My previous work has focused primarily on molecular biology, particularly in the context of human health and disease, but I'm open (and excited!) to explore new avenues after I receive my PhD from Princeton in December of 2024.

-Below, I'll highlight a few projects which have been important to me:
+Below, I'll highlight a few projects that have been important to me:

 **Innate Immune Memory in Influenza Infection**

+TODO

 **Extracellular RNAs**